Skip to content

 Al Arish is a coastal city in North Sinai on the Mediterranean Sea.
-It is one of the largest cities in terms of population and area in Sinai and it is 334 km away from Cairo.
-The city of Al Arish is distinguished by its clear blue waters, and the spread of fruitful palm trees along the beach and that is the most beautiful natural thing you will see there.
+It is one of the largest cities in terms of population and area in Sinai and is 334 km away from Cairo.
+The city of Al Arish is distinguished by its clear blue waters and the spread of fruitful palm trees along the beach, which is the most beautiful natural thing you will see there.

-The city is bordered by the city of Sheikh Zuweid from the eastern side, and the Mediterranean Sea from the northern side and its borders to the west come with Bir al-Abed, while it is bordered by the South Sinai Governorate from the southern side.
-The city of El Arish is affected by the semi-desert climate, where the temperature is very high in the summer, and the winter is warm.
+The city is bordered by the city of Sheikh Zuweid from the eastern side and the Mediterranean Sea from the northern side.
+Its borders to the west come with Bir al-Abed, while the South Sinai Governorate borders it from the southern side.
+The city of El Arish is affected by a semi-desert climate, where the temperature is very high in the summer and warm in the winter.

-Al Arish is a very ancient city, and it was a strategic location for the military.
-At the time of the Arab conquests of Egypt, the city had an important position as it was the location of the battle of Al Arish and it resulted in the restoration of Egypt from invaders.
-The city has a private airport that serves Egyptians and tourists visiting North Sinai, and it also has a port located on the Mediterranean Sea.
+Al Arish is an ancient city that was a strategic military location.
+During the Arab conquests of Egypt, the city was important as it was the location of the battle of Al Arish, which resulted in the restoration of Egypt from invaders.
+The city has a private airport that serves Egyptians and tourists visiting North Sinai and a port located on the Mediterranean Sea.

 Things to do in Al Arish

-As one of the most popular tourist destinations in Egypt, there are a wide range of things to do and see in Al Arish.
+As one of the most popular tourist destinations in Egypt, Al Arish offers a wide range of things to do and see.

 Here are some of the highlights.